IgniteUI/igniteui-blazor/README.md

 ## Purpose

-This repository is intended for clients to create feature requests, log bugs, and ask questions related to [Ignite UI for Blazor](https://www.infragistics.com/products/ignite-ui-blazor).
+This repository is intended for users to create feature requests, submit issues, and ask questions related to [Ignite UI for Blazor](https://www.infragistics.com/products/ignite-ui-blazor).
 Please note that this repository does not contain any source code or allow for direct code changes.

 ## Overview